 Welcome to the Lion Latch Website!

-My name is Lerin Lockwood & I am a high school art teacher & multi-sport coach.
-I use my hands A LOT though out the day.
-Because I’m so active, I have several occasions each day where I have to take off my jewelry including my wedding rings.
+My name is Lerin Lockwood and I am a high school art teacher & multi-sport coach.
+I use my hands A LOT through out the day and because I’m so active, I have several occasions where I have to take off my jewelry including my wedding rings.

 When I’m teaching art, working with clay or throwing on the pottery wheel, I don’t want my rings to dent or scrape my hard work, nor do I want to spend the next hour cleaning clay out of every crevice of my rings.

 I was once on the softball field & had to catch in for our outfielder's last minute.
 After catching a ball from our center fielder, I felt a sting in my ring finger.
 I removed my hand from my glove & saw the ball had bent my engagement ring, causing it to flatten into my finger & even worse... it knocked out a stone and I couldn’t find it.
 I made the call to my husband & his response was, “I think I’m going to be sick.”
 I told him it was one of the small stones not the large ones, & he felt a little relief, but regardless we had to pay to replace the stone & repair the ring.
 We never wanted to have that feeling again, so I began to look for places to keep my ring when I couldn’t wear it.